- Oops!Something went wrong.Please try again later.

 AbbVie in Focus

-Based in North Chicago, AbbVie (ABBV) is in the Medical sector, and so far this year, shares have seen a price change of 8.62%.
-Currently paying a dividend of $1.18 per share, the company has a dividend yield of 4.91%.
-In comparison, the Large Cap Pharmaceuticals industry's yield is 2.74%, while the S&P 500's yield is 1.81%.
+AbbVie (ABBV) is headquartered in North Chicago, and is in the Medical sector.
+The stock has seen a price change of 8.82% since the start of the year.
+The drugmaker is currently shelling out a dividend of $1.3 per share, with a dividend yield of 4.46%.
+This compares to the Large Cap Pharmaceuticals industry's yield of 2.46% and the S&P 500's yield of 1.3%.

-In terms of dividend growth, the company's current annualized dividend of $4.72 is up 10.3% from last year.
-Over the last 5 years, AbbVie has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.75%.
+In terms of dividend growth, the company's current annualized dividend of $5.20 is up 10.2% from last year.
+In the past five-year period, AbbVie has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.31%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-AbbVie's current payout ratio is 51%, meaning it paid out 51% of its trailing 12-month EPS as dividend.
+AbbVie's current payout ratio is 47%, meaning it paid out 47% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, ABBV expects solid earnings growth.
-The Zacks Consensus Estimate for 2020 is $10.71 per share, representing a year-over-year earnings growth rate of 19.80%.
+The Zacks Consensus Estimate for 2021 is $12.59 per share, which represents a year-over-year growth rate of 19.22%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report